Why Search Engine Optimisation Should Matter To You

 I have reservations about the rest of his statement.

-Many wedding photographers struggle with blogging (read: writing) so how do you optimize the written component of search engine optimization?
+Many wedding photographers struggle with blogging (read: writing) so how do you optimise the written component of search engine optimisation?

 Invest in a tool called Clearscope.